-As part of the European Marine Observation and Data Network (EMODnet), EMODnet Human Activities recently published an interview with JRC scientist Rita Araújo, who coordinated the JRC's data collection process for a new dataset on algae production.
+As part of the European Marine Observation and Data Network (EMODnet), EMODnet Human Activities recently published an interview with JRC scientist Rita Araújo, who coordinated the JRC's data collection process for a new

 This new dataset, which is published on the EMODnet Human Activities website, shows the location of producers of both macroalgae and microalgae, broken down by production method.
 Rita coordinated the JRC's collection of data directly from producers.
 In the future, it will be enriched with information on species cultivated and/or wild-harvested.

 The term 'algae' encompasses a highly varied group of organisms (other than embryophyte land plants, fungi and lichens) that have the ability to conduct photosynthesis.
 They include familiar species such as different types of seaweed and the algal blooms often found in lakes.

 Algae are important to the blue bioeconomy both because of their role in the conservation of marine ecosystems and their value for commercial applications that reduce the pressures on land-based products or non-renewable resources or used for their unique properties.

 According to the European Commission's Annual Economic Report on EU Blue Economy the EU algae biomass sector currently employs 14 000 people and has a value of EUR 1.69 billion, which includes research and development, equipment production and jobs in the larger supply chain that depend on output from the algae sector.

 Several macroalgae species are used as food or as habitat by organisms such as fish or invertebrates (e.g. molluscs, crustaceans).
 They can also provide bioremediation services because they uptake dissolved nutrients from the water that, if not removed, could cause eutrophication.
 Because they are photosynthetic organisms, algae also contribute to carbon sequestration, thereby helping to reduce ocean acidification.